hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/accounts-blocklisting.md

 ## Purpose

 In Ethereum, everyone that knows a private key is able to authorize a transaction from the corresponding EVM public address, and the first to send a transaction would be eligible to withdraw any funds from that address.
 In Hedera, it is possible for an account with associated EVM address alias to have a key that does not correspond to the alias.
-When an account is created with EVM address alias matching some publicly known exposed private key, this is what we refer to as “EVM address squatting”.
+When an account is created with EVM address alias but has a non-matching account key, this is what we refer to as “EVM address squatting”.

 It is possible to “squat” on an EVM address in a couple of ways:
 1. Create an account with an alias and then update the account key.
 2. Create an account with an alias and a key that’s different from the key that’s used to derive the alias from.

-In both cases, this results in the private key losing control over the EVM address derived from the corresponding public key.
+In both cases, this results in the private key losing control over the account with EVM address derived from the corresponding private-public key pair.

 This means that there is a difference in how some situations, like accidental transfers to known EVM addresses, will be handled in Ethereum and in Hedera:
 - In Ethereum, everyone that knows the corresponding private key will be able to authorize a transaction from the known address, and the first to send a transaction would be eligible to withdraw the funds.
-- In Hedera, only the account with the associated corresponding alias would be eligible to withdraw the funds.
-If another key controls this account, then only that key can be used to withdraw the funds.
+- In Hedera, only the key that controls an account can be used to withdraw the funds.
+This key may not correspond to the account alias.

 For more information about EVM addresses, aliases and how they are used in Hedera see [Auto Account Creation](https://docs.hedera.com/hedera/core-concepts/accounts/auto-account-creation).